cvnh/SU2_turbulence_models/README.md

 <https://turbmodels.larc.nasa.gov/>

-Organisational:
+## Organisational

 1     Background work
-1.1   Code change to accept new models
+- 1.1   Code change to accept new models
-1.2   Implementation of dummy and development models 1.3   Validation cases
+- 1.2   Implementation of dummy and development models
+- 1.3   Validation cases
-1.4   Automation of validation cases (Orbit?)
+- 1.4   Automation of validation cases (Orbit?)

 2 - One equation models
-2.1: new models
+- 2.1: new models
-2.2: Variants of existing models
+- 2.2: Variants of existing models

 3 - One equation models
-3.1: new models
+- 3.1: new models
-3.2: Variants of existing models
+- 3.2: Variants of existing models

 4 - Three equation models
-4.1: new models
+- 4.1: new models
-4.2: Variants of existing models
+- 4.2: Variants of existing models

 ## Validation cases / validation matrix